schnurrd/DL_project/README.md

 ## File Descriptions

-### `augmenting_dataloader.py`
+### `src/augmenting_dataloader.py`
 This file contains code for augmenting the dataset within the DataLoader with the third out-of-distribution class.
 It includes techniques to apply real-time data augmentation during training and defines custom transformations for input data.

+### `src/embedding_measurements.py`
+Contains functions used to measure confusion, drift, etc across embeddings, used to quantify experiment results.

-### `experiment.ipynb`
+### `src/feature_attribution.py`
-This Jupyter Notebook is used for running and visualizing experiments.
-It allows you to interactively test models, debug training, and visualize results like metrics, losses, confusion matrices, learned features and feature embeddings.
+Logic used to quantify various metrics on the 'attention' of the model across tasks (SHAPC values, saliencies, etc)

-### `globals.py`
+### `src/globals.py`
 Defines global constants and variables for the project.
-Importantly -- if globals.OOD_CLASS is set to 1, then an additional class is added for every task which generates OOD data (logic for that is in augmenting_dataloader)

-### `image_utils.py`
+### `src/image_utils.py`
-Includes utility functions for image augmentation and visualization, mostly used for generating OOD samples.
+Includes utility functions for image augmentation and visualization.

+### `src/model.py`
+Houses the definitions of the CNN architectures.

-### `model.py`
+### `src/ogd.py`
-Houses the definition of the neural network architecture.
+Houses the definition and methods of the Orthogonal Gradient Descent optimiser.

-### `pytorch_utils.py`
+### `src/pytorch_utils.py`
 Provides helper functions for PyTorch data.

-### `training_utils.py`
+### `src/training_utils.py`
-Implements utility functions for training, including some loss definitions, logic to calculate parameters used for certain losses such as EWC, and some data augmentation logic used for building a buffer during training.
-These functions help streamline the training loop in `training.py`.
+Implements utility functions for training, including some loss definitions, logic to calculate parameters used for certain losses such as EWC, and some data augmentation logic.
+A lot of these functions are unused legacy code for experiments that were scrapped, but they remain nonetheless in case there is a desire to expand experiments in the future.

-### `training.py`
+### `src/training.py`
 The main script for training the model.
 It integrates data loading, augmentation, training loops, evaluation, and logging to orchestrate the entire training process.

-### `visualizations.py`
+### `src/visualizations.py`
 Contains visualization functions for analyzing and understanding model performance.
 Examples include plotting embeddings and visual matrices.

+### `notebooks/experiment.ipynb`
+This Jupyter Notebook is used for running and visualizing experiments.
+It allows to interactively test models, debug training, and visualize results like metrics, losses, confusion matrices, learned features and feature embeddings.

 ### `README.md`
 This documentation file, providing an overview of the repository, its files, and their functionalities.